VA Rating Reductions & "Poking the Bear"

 Your Legal Protections Against Reductions

 Congress and the courts have built substantial protections into the system.
-The VA can't just lower your rating because one exam looked better — they have to clear specific legal hurdles.
+The VA can't just lower your rating because one exam looked better.
+They have to clear specific legal hurdles.

 Stabilized Rating

 Rating at the same level for 5+ years.
-VA must show sustained improvement across multiple exams — not just one good day.
+VA must show sustained improvement across multiple exams, not just one good day.

 Service Connection Protected

 After 10 years, the VA cannot sever service connection entirely.
 Your rating can still be reduced, but the condition stays on your record.
+M21-1, Part X, Subpart ii, Chapter 5, Section B (severance of SC) was updated 2026-05-13 with revised rater guidance, the 10-year statutory protection under 38 CFR § 3.957 and the clear-and-convincing-evidence rebuttal standard under § 3.105(d) are unchanged.

 Rating Floor

-Rating at the same level for 20+ continuous years cannot be reduced below that level — period.
+Rating at the same level for 20+ continuous years cannot be reduced below that level, period.
 Only exception: fraud.

 Exam Exemption